jduanen/Acoustic-Camera/README.md

     * not just relative levels like other methods
   - computationally intensive, especially for large grids
     * but provides superior performance for complex sound fields
+  - developed after CLEAN deconvolution approach
+  - converges (very slowly) to the solution of CMF
   - techniques have been developed to reduce the computation costs
     * e.g., DAMAS2 and compressed grids
-  - developed after CLEAN deconvolution approach
-  - converges (very slowly) to the solution of CMF
+  - DAMAS2 computes the PSF for each grid node in the frequency domain
+    * can use shift-invariant PSF to simplify the computations
+      - depends only on distance between grid node and source
+      - sacrifices spatial resolution

 * Covariance Matrix Fitting (CMF)
   - used to estimate source locations and strengths by fitting a modeled covariance matrix to the measured Cross-Spectral Matrix (CSM) obtained from the mic array